YezGotIt/Series/js/day 19/notes.md

 <br>

 - Use in javascript `new Promise` | `Promise`
-    - promise object has 3 properties:
+    - it has three state which are:
         - `pending` : initial state, neither fulfilled nor rejected.
         - `fulfilled` : meaning that the operation was completed successfully.
         - `rejected` : meaning that the operation failed.